 So group nesting is your key to achieving complex layouts.

 Now that I have given you all of this rope, I need to warn you, don't hang yourself with it.

+It is possible to abuse groups, right?
+You have to keep that in mind.
 You can go overboard by trying to nest everything.

 So some things to keep in mind.